kubeflow/website/content/docs/pipelines/troubleshooting.md

 For help diagnosing environment issues that affect Kubeflow Pipelines, run the [`kfp diagnose_me` command-line tool](/docs/pipelines/sdk/sdk-overview/#kfp-cli-tool).

-The `kfp diagnose_me` CLI can report on the configuration of your local development environment, Kubernetes cluster, or Google Cloud environment.
+The `kfp diagnose_me` CLI reports on the configuration of your local development environment, Kubernetes cluster, or Google Cloud environment.
 Use this command to help resolve issues like: